The Old Dope Peddler

 The song was banned from broadcast by the BBC.

 Lehrer's performance is sampled in the track "Dope Peddler" by U.S. rapper 2 Chainz on his 2012 album Based on a T.R.U.
+Story, In 2013, Lehrer said he was "very proud" to have his 60-year-old song sampled.
+His response to the request to use the song was "I grant you motherfuckers permission to do this.
+Please give my regards to Mr. Chainz, or may I call him 2?".

-Story, and on UK electronica duo Akasha's track "Interzone (Tapping a Guitar with Beef on a Lonely Summer Day in Menlo Park)", remixed by Menlo Park on the 1999 album Cinematique - The Remixes.
-The song was covered by Meat Puppets.
+"The Old Dope Peddler" was also sampled on UK electronica duo Akasha's track "Interzone (Tapping a Guitar with Beef on a Lonely Summer Day in Menlo Park)", remixed by Menlo Park on the 1999 album Cinematique – The Remixes.
+The song was also covered by Meat Puppets.